All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

-- Impossibly Cool Weapon: A pair of spinning, reverse-wielded, wrist-mounted sickle-things.
+- Impossibly Cool Weapon: A pair of spinning, reverse-wielded, wrist-mounted sickle blades.

 - Lean and Mean: True when he was first introduced, but averted post-timeskip, as he's put on quite a bit of muscle during those two years.

-- Mask Power: He always wears a metal helmet that covers his face, so nobody could see his laugh.
+- Mask Power: He always wears a metal helmet that covers his face, so nobody could hear his laugh.

-- Not So Stoic: He's calm most of the time, in contrast to his captain, but gets visibly annoyed by Kid's argument with Apoo and Hawkins, namely since they should actually be discussing the potential alliance.
+- Not So Stoic: He is calm most of the time, in contrast to his captain, but gets visibly annoyed by Kid's argument with Apoo and Hawkins, namely since they should actually be discussing the potential alliance.
 After being fed a SMILE, he can't be a stoic anymore.

 - Number Two: To Kid.
 Kid also calls him his "partner" which shows how much he values him.